The Observer: Supplements and features

 After the paper was rejuvenated in early 2010, the main paper came with only a small number of supplements – Sport, The Observer Magazine, The New Review and The New York Times International Weekly, an 8-page supplement of articles selected from The New York Times that has been distributed with the paper since 2007.
 Every four weeks the paper includes The Observer Food Monthly magazine, and in September 2013 it launched Observer Tech Monthly, a science and technology section which won the Grand Prix at the 2014 Newspaper Awards.

 Previously, the main paper had come with a larger range of supplements including Sport, Business & Media, Review, Escape (a travel supplement), The Observer Magazine and various special interest monthlies, such as The Observer Food Monthly, Observer Women monthly which was launched in 2006, Observer Sport Monthly and The Observer Film Magazine.

 The Newsroom

-The Observer and its sister newspaper The Guardian operate a visitor centre in London called The Newsroom.
-It contains their archives, including bound copies of old editions, a photographic library and other items such as diaries, letters and notebooks.
-This material may be consulted by members of the public.
-The Newsroom also mounts temporary exhibitions and runs an educational programme for schools.
+The Observer and its then-sister newspaper The Guardian opened The Newsroom, an archive and visitor centre in London, in 2002.
+The centre preserved and promoted the histories and values of the newspapers through its archive, educational programmes and exhibitions.
+The Newsroom's activities were all transferred to Kings Place in 2008.
+Now known as The Guardian News & Media archive, the archive preserves and promotes the histories and values of The Guardian and The Observer newspapers by collecting and making accessible material that provides an accurate and comprehensive history of the papers.
+The archive holds official records of The Guardian and The Observer, and also seeks to acquire material from individuals who have been associated with the papers.
+As well as corporate records, the archive holds correspondence, diaries, notebooks, original cartoons and photographs belonging to staff of the papers.
+This material may be consulted by members of the public by prior appointment.
+An extensive Manchester Guardian archive also exists at the University of Manchester's John Rylands University Library, and there is a collaboration programme between the two archives.
+Additionally, the British Library has a large archive of The Manchester Guardian available in its British Library Newspapers collection, in online, hard copy, microform, and CD-ROM formats.

 In November 2007, The Observer and The Guardian made their archives available over the Internet.
-The current extent of the archives available is 1791 to 2000 for The Observer and 1821 to 2000 for The Guardian.
-They will eventually go up to 2003.
-In 2023, copies from 2004 onwards and gaps were to be filled up to the latest edition.
+The current extent of the archives available is 1791 to 2003 for The Observer and 1821 to 2003 for The Guardian.